devpriyadharsan5/Healthy-Ireland/README.md

 <li>Are you the Chief Income Earner in your household, and what is the name or code number of the Local Health Office (LHO) region where you reside?</li>

-<li>Based on your age and country of birth, what is your Social Economic Group value according to Table 1?</li>